CalounovaT/TPS_mining/03_mining_analysis/README.md

 Combination of manual and computational annotation for mining results from individual databases is documented in `annotation/{database}/{database}_mapping.ipynb`

 ## Notebooks
-In the `notebooks` directory, find various notebooks analyzing the TPS db
+In the `notebooks` directory, find various notebooks analyzing the mined TPS cadidates.
 - `00_merge_annotations.ipynb`
     - merge individually annotated mined database files
 - `01_domain_analysis.ipynb`